JAForbes/blog/posts/hooks-and-streams.md

 We can't return a function because when React sees a function in a call to `React.createElement` it assumes the result of calling the function will be JSX.
 It needs to execute that function every time it encounters it.

-If instead the design were like this, we could have intermediate state in a component without relying on hooks/classes/redux etc.
+If instead the design were like this, we could have intermediate state in a component without relying on hooks/classes/redux etc.:

 ```js
 // What if components were functions